elyziumayo/Artix-Optimizations/README.md

 # Things to do before using

-°Make sure to use this file in order to optimize the packages according to you cpu
+°Make sure to use .makepkg.conf file in order to optimize the packages according to you cpu